rolldown/rolldown/packages/rollup-tests/src/ignored-by-supported-features.md

  - rollup@function@emit-file@chunk-filename-not-available-buildEnd: Throws when accessing the filename before it has been generated in buildEnd
  - rollup@function@emit-file@chunk-filename-not-available-renderStart: Throws when accessing the filename before it has been generated in renderStart
  - rollup@function@emit-file@chunk-filename-not-available: Throws when accessing the filename before it has been generated
+ - rollup@function@emit-file@file-references-in-bundle: lists referenced files in the bundle"

 ### The `PluginContext.emitFile` emit prebuilt chunk is not supported
  - rollup@function@emit-file@prebuilt-chunk: get right prebuilt chunks
  - rollup@function@emit-file@invalid-prebuilt-chunk-filename: throws for invalid prebuilt chunks filename
  - rollup@function@emit-file@invalid-prebuit-chunk-code: throws for invalid prebuilt chunks code

+### The `PluginContext.setAssetSource` is not supported
+ - rollup@function@emit-file@asset-source-invalid2: throws when setting an empty asset source
+ - rollup@function@emit-file@asset-source-invalid3: throws when setting an empty asset source
+ - rollup@function@emit-file@asset-source-invalid4: throws when setting an empty asset source
+ - rollup@function@emit-file@set-asset-source-transform: throws when setting the asset source in the transform hook
+ - rollup@function@emit-file@set-source-in-output-options: throws when trying to set file sources in  the outputOptions hook
+ - rollup@function@emit-file@set-asset-source-twice2: throws when setting the asset source twice
+ - rollup@function@emit-file@set-asset-source-twice: throws when setting the asset source twice
+ - rollup@function@emit-file@invalid-set-asset-source-id: throws for invalid asset ids

+### The `PluginContext.error` accpet more arguments at `transform` hooks
+ - rollup@function@plugin-error-transform-pos: `this.error(...)` accepts number as second parameter (#5044)
+ - rollup@function@plugin-error-loc-instead-pos: `this.error(...)` accepts { line, column } object as second parameter (#1265)

 ## Options related

 ### The `output.format` systemjs is not supported